-It will still be possible to take 25% of a pension as a tax-free Pension Commencement Lump Sum (PCLS).
-However, the member must have sufficient lump sum allowance available.
+It will still be possible to take 25% of a pension as a Pension Commencement Lump Sum (PCLS).
+However, the member must have sufficient lump sum allowance for it to be tax free.
 The LSA will be reduced by the monetary amount of tax-free lump sums taken.
 The tax-free element of Uncrystallised Funds Pension Lump Sum (UFPLS) payments will be deducted from an individual's LSA.
 The LSA is also reduced by a transitional amount reflecting benefits paid prior to 6 April 2024.
 Transitional rules are outlined in the section below.